Enjoy the views and walk to the village

 - Garden maintenance

-- Resident staff: One staff member lives at the property and works 8 hours a day (Tuesday off).
-The housekeeper is available to prepare breakfast from 8 to 10am every day except Tuesday (ingredients and beverages are not included, to be provided by the guests).
+- Resident staff: One staff member lives at the property and works 8 hours a day/6 days per week (mandatory day off to be agreed in advance).
+The housekeeper is available to prepare breakfast from 8 to 10am (ingredients and beverages are not included, to be provided by the guests).
 Upon request he can purchase the ingredients (to be paid extra).
+Note: on rest day (see above) breakfast can be consumed at nearby bars.

 - Heating (if required): EUR 100 per day